ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 i’m your favorite comedian and please listen to my fifteenth new podcast =

-other people on the epstein list fictional characters that may have been on the epstein list % scrooge mcduck responds to allegations of being on the epstein list i am not a nepobaby: donald duck responds to allegations of preferential treatment by his father scrooge mcduck
+other people on the epstein list fictional characters that may have been on the epstein list % #news scrooge mcduck responds to allegations of being on the epstein list i am not a nepobaby: donald duck responds to allegations of preferential treatment by his father scrooge mcduck

 tragic: this mockumentary is just the news mocukmentary too real to be funny
-report: joke too real to be funny (otehrwise very solid)%
+report: joke too real to be funny (otehrwise very solid)% #news

 ranking quotes from the 90s
 i’m still hip, except for my broken hip: rejected rodney dangerfield jokes